kgisl/pythonFDP/notes/cs3003-unit1-notes.md

 ## Algorithm

-	func INSERTINTOSORTEDARRAY:
+	func INSERT_INTO_SORTEDARRAY:
-	    input: sorted list, key to be inserted
+	    input: sorted list, and key to be inserted
 	    output: sorted list with key inserted

 	    key <= last element in A  // A is a list